 When bulk election is enabled (default), all remaining candidates are declared elected in a single stage once the number of not-excluded candidates exactly equals the number of vacancies to fill.
 Further surplus distributions are not performed.
 This is typical of most STV rules.

 When bulk election is disabled, surpluses continue to be distributed even once the number of not-excluded candidates exactly equals the number of vacancies to fill.
 Once there are no more surpluses to distribute, the candidates are declared elected, one by one, in descending order of votes.
-This ensures that only one candidate is ever elected in each round and the order of election is well-defined, which is required e.g. for some affirmative action rules.
+This ensures that only one candidate is ever elected at a time and the order of election is well-defined, which is required e.g. for some affirmative action rules.